MKagesawa/demandPaging/README.md

 ## Run
 python3 demandPaging.py 10 10 20 1 10 lru 0

+For the last input value, use 1 or 11 for more detailed debug output

 ### Inputs
 The program is invoked with 6 command line arguments, 5 positive integers and one string
 - M, the machine size in words.